 The average payback period has been between 2 to 5 years.

 If you thought that MBA Salaries in USA were the highest, you’d be wrong.
-Australia ($133K) tops the charts, with Switzerland ($130K), Denmark ($121K), UK ($106K) and France ($101K) making up the next 4.
-USA MBA average salaries ($98K) are the 6th highest.
-But that’s not so bad, as the MBA is still valued the most in America.
+Singapore ($137K) is the highest with Australia ($123K), France ($124K), and UK ($120K), among the other top contenders.
+USA MBA average salaries ($130K) is the second highest.
+But the demand for MBAs is still the highest in the USA.
 You’ll get the widest range of MBA job offers here.
 Another aspect to consider is that there were lesser respondents from the other countries (so easier to skew the numbers).